charles-e/sc-simple-starter/README.md

 ### How we got here

 Created with love by taking the Ara's spl-token-wallet and then wrapping it in a craco-based project structure to get something that allows typescript and still resolves the miriad dependencies to work with BPF contracts / developing on Safecoin.
-Once that was setup, realized it still could not sign transactions, so implemented direct. transactions signing.
+Once that was setup, realized it still could not sign transactions, so implemented direct transactions signing.

 ### Why we got here